Custom metrics

 Submit values from JSON

-To submit aggregated custom metric values from JSON, use submit_values method, as shown in the following example:
+To submit aggregated custom metric values from JSON, use the submit_values method.
+Submit data in the form of a list of dictionaries.

 from datarobot.models.deployment import CustomMetric